Udit24/CBList/README.md

 	arr[i]=arr[i+1];
 }
 ```
-> And as we are aware of : the deleting an element does not reduce the memory allocated for the array
+> And as we are aware of : the deleting an element does not reduce the memory allocated for the array.

 **Removing an element from a particular index in CBList:**
 ```
 arr.removeFromIndex(3);
 ```
-> The element deleted is removed actually from the memory
+> The element deleted is removed actually from the memory.

 **Getting an element from an index in an array (addressing through index) :**
 ```